 Become a Certified Barber: Certification and Career Roadmap

 Learn how to become a licensed barber.
 Research the job description and the education and licensing requirements to find out how to start a career in barbering.

 Rather than earning certification, barbers must become licensed by the state in which they intend to practice.
-Barbers style, cut and fashion the hair of customers in requested styles.
+Barbers style, cut and fashion the hair of customers per their requests.
 They may act as consultants on hair products and hair care.
 A barber can also perform other hair duties, such as bleaching, dyeing, shaving and shampooing.

 |Degree Level||Completion of a postsecondary, state-approved barber program.
 Depending on the state, a 10th-grade education or a high school diploma or equivalent.|